julioaraujo96/usepopcorn/README.md

 - npm install to install de the dependencies
 - npm run dev  to start dev mode
 - npm run build to make a production build

+  Note: the starter files come from a Udemy course with Jonas Schmedtman about React.